pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 researchers but as practitioners in many other fields, and may even blur the line between researchers and practitioners.

-This is part of the answer to [increasing the porosity of the boundaries between knowledge clubs][porosity] and allowing others to play easier, more fluidly.
+Sharing our patterns of practice is part of the answer to [increasing the porosity of the boundaries between knowledge clubs][porosity] and allowing others to play easier, more fluidly.
 Visitors can be guided to learn the ropes as quickly as possible.
 The ability to find patterns and assemble these guides, providing a mechanism to influence and constantly improve practice, is one of the benefits of the Scholarly Commons over [proprietary approaches], and is something which those types of approaches will never be able to offer in quite the same way.

 # A relative advantage